mongodb/motor/doc/tutorial.rst

   >>> collection = db['test_collection']

-Just like getting a reference to a database, getting a reference to a collection does no I/O and doesn't require a callback.
+Just like getting a reference to a database, getting a reference to a collection does no I/O and doesn't accept a callback or return a Future.

 Inserting a Document
 --------------------